openssl.cnf(category32-phpmyadmin.html) - phpMan

 The first section of a configuration file is special and is referred to

-as the default section this is usually unnamed and is from the start of
+as the default section.
+This section is usually unnamed and spans from

-file until the first named section.
-When a name is being looked up it
+the start of file until the first named section.
+When a name is being

-is first looked up in a named section (if any) and then the default
+looked up it is first looked up in a named section (if any) and then

 The environment is mapped onto a section called ENV.